theHealingCosmos/fbtm_website/faq.md

 Yes!
 Come as a guest and attend our meetings.
 Meetings are free of charge and further obligation.
 Meetings start promptly at 6:45pm.
 Doors are open from 6:30pm

-If there is no one at the reception, simply dial the telephone number on the First Berlin poster and someone will come and collect you.
+If there is no one at the reception, simply dial the telephone number on the First Berlin Toastmasters poster and someone will come and collect you.

-#### When do we meet?
+#### When do First Berlin Toastmasters meet?

 Meetings take place on the 1st and 3rd Wednesday of every month.

-#### Where do we meet?
+#### Where do First Berlin Toastmasters meet?

 {{ site.meeting_address|newline_to_br }}